10 Gut Healthy Foods That Are Easy to Incorporate into Your Meals

 Apple Cider Vinegar

-Apple cider vinegar (ACV) has gained popularity as a natural remedy for various health issues, including digestive health.
+Apple cider vinegar (ACV) has gained popularity as a natural fermented remedy for various health issues, including digestive health.
 ACV contains acetic acid, which can increase stomach acid production, aiding in the digestion of proteins and improving nutrient absorption.
 This can help alleviate symptoms of acid reflux and bloating.

 Additionally, the fermentation process used to make ACV introduces beneficial probiotics that support a healthy gut microbiome.
 These probiotics can enhance gut flora balance, promoting better digestion and immune function.
 Incorporating ACV into your routine can be as simple as adding a tablespoon to a glass of water or using it as a tangy ingredient in salad dressings.